Life is short, Eat dessert first

 Using wire cutters, cut a piece of the red floral wire which is available at the Dollar Tree.

-Hang the heart on the the cloth strip hanger and tie the end of the hanger strip into a good double knot.
-Your wreath is ready to hang.
+Hang the heart on the cloth strip hanger and tie the end of the hanger strip into a good double knot.

 Your new DIY Valentine’s Rag Wreath is ready to hang.